shulp2211/minnn/docs/source/reference.rst

  --trim-window-size: Window size for bad quality tails trimmer.
 This parameter is for trimming output consensuses.
  --original-read-stats: Save extra statistics for each original read into separate file.
 Output file in space separated text format.
  --not-used-reads-output: Write reads not used in consensus assembly into separate file.
 Output file in "mif" format.
  --consensuses-to-separate-groups: If this parameter is specified, consensuses will not be written as reads R1, R2 etc to output file.
 Instead, original sequences will be written as R1, R2 etc and consensuses will be written as CR1, CR2 etc, so it will be possible to cluster original reads by consensuses using filter / demultiplex actions, or export original reads and corresponding consensuses into separate reads using mif2fastq action.
+Used only in double-multi-align consensus algorithm.
  -n, --number-of-reads: Number of reads to take; 0 value means to take the entire input file.
  --max-warnings: Maximum allowed number of warnings; -1 means no limit.
  --threads: Number of threads for calculating consensus sequences.
+ --kmer-length: K-mer length.
+Also affects --min-good-sequence-length because good sequence length must not be lower than k-mer length, so the biggest of --kmer-length and --min-good-sequence-length will be used as --min-good-sequence-length value.
+Used only in single-cell consensus algorithm.
+ --kmer-offset: Max offset from the middle of the read when searching k-mers.
+Used only in single-cell consensus algorithm.
+ --kmer-max-errors: Maximal allowed number of mismatches when searching k-mers in sequences.
+Used only in single-cell consensus algorithm.

 .. _stat-groups: